danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 for.
 - MySql, which is not set to be sunset, might have a noticably better service as that is their chosen flavor to keep offering.
+- Support for hight-availability with automatic failover to a replica

 #### In-Cluster DB